livingdocsIO/documentation/guides/watching_documents.md

-# Enable notifications in Livingdocs
+# Enable Notifications in Livingdocs

-This guide explains to you how to enable Livingdocs _notifications_ and what they are.
+This guide explains to you how to enable Livingdocs _Notifications_ and what they are.
-In a nutshell, _notifications_ enable editors to actively track interesting changes on documents.
+In a nutshell, _Notifications_ enable editors to actively track interesting changes on documents.

 Let's have an example with a _Proofreading task_.
 Let's assume Proofreaders are interested to know if a certain article has been marked for proofreading so that the article can be published with lightspeed once they finished the task.